What is the difference between Fantastic Worlds (FW), Multiplayer Gold Edition (MGE) and Test of Time (ToT)?

 How does the 'Not Allowed On Map' mask work in the Advanced Units section of the Rules file?

 Column B in the @UNITS_ADVANCED table (rules.txt) has two effects.
 Firstly, it prevents a unit from being built on the specified map/s.
-Secondly, it prevents a unit from accessing such maps via the native transport ability (column F).
-It does not prevent a unit from using a transporter to enter the specified map/s (column E handles that).
+Secondly, it is supposed to prevent a unit from accessing such maps via the native transport ability (column F).
+The second function is buggy, as explained by TheNamelessOne here.
+The bug was fixed in version 0.7 of his Test of Time Patch Project.
+Column B does not prevent a unit from using a transporter to enter the specified map/s (column E handles that).
 As with all bitmasks, it uses reverse programmer notation, so values are read from right to left.
 Each bit represents one of the 4 possible maps (numbered 0-3); the last 4 bits in the mask are not used.
 In the example below, you would not be allowed to build the specified unit on maps 0 and 2; the unit would also be unable to enter either of these maps using its native transport ability (if it possessed one).

 ; A B